Are you searching for things to do in Penzance? This blog post goes into them all!

 Often thought of as the gateway to West Cornwall, there are lots of things that you can do around Penzance!

-The Lizard is an incredible destination in Cornwall.
-Jutting out from the county’s south coast, encompassing a few miles of rugged coastline until it terminates at Lizard Point, it’s a place of excellent walks, beautiful beaches, and rural living.
+- Lizard Peninsula: Jutting out from the county’s south coast, encompassing a few miles of rugged coastline until it terminates at Lizard Point, the Lizard Peninsula has beautiful beaches including Kynance Cove and stunning walking trails.

-Truro is Cornwall’s only city, and it is home to the Royal Cornwall Museum (the best history museum focusing on Cornish culture) and Truro Cathedral, amongst other attractions.
+- Truro: Cornwall’s only city, Truro it is home to the Royal Cornwall Museum (the best history museum focusing on Cornish culture) and Truro Cathedral, amongst other attractions.
 It’s also a popular place to go shopping.
-Here are all of the best things to do in Truro!

 Where to stay in Penzance

 There are a few great places to stay in Penzance, including guesthouses, pubs with bedrooms and self-catering properties, like holiday homes and apartments.

 Many tourists also stay in nearby Mousehole which has lots of rental cottages, but it can be very busy in peak season!

 The Longboat Inn is located right by Penzance station and is a friendly pub with cosy rooms above.